- Each phase of the software lifecycle is essential to achieving quality and security.

 3. Implementation or development

-Now, the actual programming begins.
-The development team converts designs into code, choose the most appropriate languages, frameworks, and libraries for each task, and integrate all modules as planned.
-It's essential to apply good programming practices: clarity, organization, reuse, error handling, documentation, code testing, use of efficient algorithms, and respect for team rules.
+Now the actual programming begins.
+The development team translates the designs into code , chooses the most appropriate languages, frameworks, and libraries for each task, and integrates all the modules as planned.
+Applying good programming practices is essential: clarity, organization, reuse, error control, documentation, code testing, use of efficient algorithms, and adherence to team rules.

 At this time, test cases are also developed to ensure that each module meets expectations.
 Security is still a priority: open source dependencies are analyzed, potential vulnerabilities are sought, and work is done to ensure that secrets and credentials don't inadvertently end up in the repository.